-You only need 5 ingredients to make the most delicious sugar free ice cream at home!
-This easy vanilla ice cream recipe tastes unbelievably creamy – a low carb and Keto dessert staple for any time of the year!
+You only need 5 ingredients to make the most delicious low carb ice cream at home!
+This easy keto ice cream recipe tastes unbelievably creamy – a dessert staple for any time of the year.

 Do you love ice cream?
 I can seriously eat it all year round and I think it’s a great dessert when I’ve got friends over.
 There are not many people who’ll pass on a scoop of ice cream after dinner, especially when it’s decorated with a decadent chocolate drizzle!